Voters have rejected Congress and BRS, says BJP leader Dr K Laxman

 On state issues, Dr Laxman said that the people had realised that the Congress government was landing the state into a deeper debt trap by taking fresh loans.

-He said the Congress government in the state would need `2 lakh crore to implement the Six Guarantees.
-The Revanth Reddy government, following in the footsteps of Chandrashekar Rao, had borrowed `16,000 crore in the five months that it was in power.
+He said the Congress government in the state would need Rs 2 lakh crore to implement the Six Guarantees.
+The Revanth Reddy government, following in the footsteps of Chandrashekar Rao, had borrowed Rs 16,000 crore in the five months that it was in power.
 “The state government is not in a position to pay salaries to the employees without raising new debt,” he claimed.

 Dr Laxman said the state government has not moved ahead in taking action against those indulged in corruption in the Kaleshwaram lift irrigation scheme nor resolved the Dharani portal issues.
 “If Revanth Reddy failed to implement the poll promises by August 15, the Congress government would land in deep trouble,” he said.